Hariom903/lottery/README.md

 # Lottery APK - Laravel Project

 This is a Laravel-based lottery web application that allows users to register, buy lottery tickets, view winners, and manage lotteries via an admin panel.
-The project uses Stripe for payments and supports user authentication, notifications, and an admin dashboard.
+The project uses **Razorpay** and **Stripe** for payments and supports user authentication (including Google OAuth), notifications, and an admin dashboard.

 ## Features

 - User registration and login (including Google OAuth)
 - Buy lottery tickets online
-- Stripe payment integration
+- Razorpay and Stripe payment integration
 - View your tickets and lottery results
 - Admin panel for managing lotteries and winners
 - Notifications for winners
 - Responsive Bootstrap-based UI
+- Cookie consent bar (server-side, mobile-friendly)
+- Contact form and policy pages

 ## Installation